wing5wong/artisan-whs-static/source/_curriculum/course-requirements.md

 * Success in the Whanganui High School examinations gives students provisional entry into their subjects the following year.
 * Level 2 and Level 3 subject entry is confirmed through the NCEA examinations.

-To ensure students have as wide a variety of options in the future as possible, students must select **\*_Six_** subject lines
+To ensure students have as wide a variety of options in the future as possible, students must select a subject from each option line and one 'spare' option.

 #### Year 11:

 * **English and Mathematics are compulsory full year courses.**
-* **We strongly advise students to take Science - either as a full year option or as a semester course.**
+* **We strongly advise students to take Science - either as a full year option.**

-**Semester Courses:**

-* In order to broaden student options in 2019, students may select a mixture of both semester (half year) and full year courses.Students including "Semester Courses" as part of their option selection, must select an **EVEN** number of semester courses.
-  The first semester course will run for the first seventeen weeks of the school year.
-Students then 'swap' to their second selection.
-  In 2020, semester courses will extend into Year 12.
-This means a student can choose a "follow on" course to the one taken in Year 11.

-**Alternative:**

-* Courses in Year 11 have been assigned a "Point" value determined by course length.
-* A full year course - like English and Mathematics - which all Year 11 students must take is worth '2 points'
-* A semester (or half year course) is worth 1 point
-* Students may choose a mixture of both full year and half year courses provided the number of courses add to a total point value of twelve (12)
-* Eg. _OT1S (1 points)_ + _CLW1S (1 point)_ +_MAG1 (2 points), + ENG1 (2 points) + ACC1 (2 points)+ HLT1 (2 points) + SPA1 (2 points) = 12 points in total_

 #### Year 12 and 13:

 * **Students in Year 12 are strongly advised to continue studying an English and a Mathematics option.**
+* **There are no compulsory courses in Year 12 or Year 13.**

 For both Level 2 and Level 3 courses, Students must achieve any pre-requisites as described in the course’s outline.